The Laplace transform of the lognormal distribution: The analytic continuation of as a Mellin-Barnes integral

-\section{The analytic continuation of $\varphi$ as a Mellin-Barnes integral}
+\section{The analytic continuation of \texorpdfstring{$\phi$}{} as a Mellin-Barnes integral}

-In this section we derive an alternate expression for $\varphi$, the Laplace transform of $X \sim \ln{\mathcal{N}}(\mu,\sigma^2)$, in the form of a Mellin-Barnes integral.
+In this section we derive an alternate expression for $\phi$, the Laplace transform of $X \sim \LN(\mu,\sigma^2)$, in the form of a Mellin-Barnes integral.
 As a consequence, we obtain the corresponding expression for the characteristic function of the lognormal random variable $X$.
 As far as we are aware, there is no other explicit proof of the result in the literature.
-For convenience, we will often write $f(x)$ and $\varphi(z)$ instead of $f(x;\mu,\sigma)$ and $\varphi(z;\mu,\sigma)$ with the understanding that $\mu$ and $\sigma$ are the parameters of $X$. \begin{prop} Let $X \sim \ln{\mathcal{N}}(\mu,\sigma^2)$ and $k>0$.
-The Laplace transform of $X$, denoted by $\varphi$, can be expressed by the integral
+For convenience, we will often write $f(x)$ and $\phi(z)$ instead of $f(x;\mu,\sigma)$ and $\phi(z;\mu,\sigma)$ with the understanding that $\mu$ and $\sigma$ are the parameters of $X$. \begin{thm} Let $X \sim \LN(\mu,\sigma^2)$ and $k>0$.
+Then the Laplace transform of $X$ has integral expression